ABOUT US

 Interest Groups

-We currently have 27 interest groups covering a wide variety of activities, including a number of walking groups, reading groups, a memoir writing group, musical interest groups history and wine studies groups.
+We currently have many interest groups covering a wide variety of activities.
+Activities include a number of walking groups, reading groups, a memoir writing group, musical interest groups history and wine studies groups and many others.
 The complete list can be seen on the Interest groups page.
 From time to time we have new groups formed, and others cease their activity

 Newsletter